 - sea salt and fresh ground black pepper

-- 2 pumpkin squash skin on cut in wedges
+- 2 acorn squash skin on cut in wedges

 - 2 tablespoons honey for drizzling